 There are various methods of treating aerophobics:

-Take a course to manage your fear, most airlines run courses for fearful flyers.
+Take a course or read educational material to manage your fear, most airlines run courses for fearful flyers.

 The medical profession provides psychotherapy through chartered clinical psychologists (UK) and cognitive behavioural therapists (US).